DWI

 DWI Second Offense

-Texas takes these criminal offenses very seriously, so your second offense will come with jail time.
-You could have to pay fines of up to $4,000 and face a jail sentence of anywhere between one month to one year.
+Texas takes these offenses seriously, so your second offense will come with jail time.
+You could pay fines of up to $4,000 and face a jail sentence of anywhere between one month to one year.
 Your driving license will be suspended for up to two years and you may have to pay an annual surcharge to get it back.
-You might also have to attend a DWI educational program and install an ignition interlock device in your motor vehicle as well.
+You might also have to attend a DWI educational program and install an ignition interlock device in your motor vehicle.
+Additional penalties may include community service hours, aiming to deter repeat offenses.

 DWI Third Offense

-A third criminal offense comes with up to a $10,000 fine and anywhere between 2 to 10 years of time in state prison.
+A third offense comes with up to a $10,000 fine and anywhere between 2 to 10 years in state prison.
 Your driving license can be suspended for up to 2 years.
 You could be charged a surcharge of up to $2,000 per year for three years to keep your driving license.
-You may also be required to install an ignition interlock device in your vehicle and participate in an DWI educational program.
+You may also be required to install an ignition interlock device in your vehicle and participate in a DWI educational program.

 Fort Worth DWI Attorneys at Law Office of Mark M. Childress